 - Helps increase profit by keeping costs down

-Here’s an important note: It is imperative that once a business completes the exercise of customer segmentation, the same is shared across the enterprise, with all teams.
-To adopt segmentation, the relevant teams must be able to use them in both strategic and day-to-day work.
+To adopt segmentation, the relevant teams must be able to use it in both strategic and day-to-day work.
 Or else, the exercise is bound to fail.

 Once customer segmentation is done, you can deploy STP marketing.